Canada

 Teacher Preparation and Induction

 Teacher training programs are housed in Canadian universities, although separate standards for teacher qualifications exist among the provinces.
-There are only about 50 teacher education programs in Canada, so it is easier for provincial governments to regulate quality than it is for countries with many more programs.
-Typically, students must complete a bachelor of education degree or a bachelor’s degree with an additional education certification in order to teach at any level, and several provinces require further subject qualifications for secondary school teachers.
+Only about 50 teacher education programs exist in Canada.
+Typically, students must complete a bachelor’s degree with an additional education certification (an additional bachelor’s degree in education or a post graduate certification) in order to teach at any level, though several provinces require further subject qualifications for secondary school teachers.
+Admissions into education programs are competitive; applicants are generally accepted based on their GPA and prerequisite coursework, though some schools also require additional testing.
 Following initial education, the majority of provinces require another form of assessment, either through an examination or a certification process.
 The requirements for induction also vary across the provinces, although most do have at least an informal orientation period.

-In 2015, Ontario took major steps to reform teacher preparation in order to address the province’s oversupply of teachers and, at the same time, increase the quality of teachers.
-First, the Ministry cut (by nearly half) the number of teacher education slots in programs run by 16 research universities across the province.
-Second, the Ministry extended teacher preparation from a one- to a two-year program.
-And third, it added an 80-day practicum requirement.
-In 2020, the Ministry implemented a mathematics proficiency test for prospective teachers.
-However, the test was deemed unconstitutional in 2021 as testing data showed Indigenous, Black, and French-speaking teacher candidates were significantly less likely to pass the test than their White and English-speaking counterparts.
-The Ford government is working on an alternative way to test math proficiency among teacher candidates.
+In 2015, Ontario took steps to reform teacher preparation in order to address the province’s oversupply of teachers and, at the same time, increase the quality of teachers.
+The Ministry cut by nearly half the number of teacher education slots in programs run by the 16 universities across the province.
+It also extended teacher preparation from a one- to a two-year program and added an 80-day practicum requirement.
+Candidates who already have a bachelor’s degree can enroll in an accelerated 16 month program to earn a second bachelor’s degree in education; they also need to complete the 80 day practicum.

-Canadian teachers have opportunities to progress in their careers.
+Canadian teachers in every province have opportunities to progress in their careers.
 Successful teachers may be promoted to department head and can participate in professional development and training to take on leadership roles in the school and the school system later in their careers.

 All Canadian provincial Ministries of Education support and require ongoing teacher training efforts.
 Like nearly all other aspects of primary and secondary education in Canada, teacher training is decentralized and subject to different requirements depending on location.

-In order to become a principal in Ontario, a teacher must have at least five years of teaching experience, certification in three of four age divisions (these are classified as primary, junior, intermediate, and senior), two Specialist qualifications or a master’s degree, and have completed the Principal’s Qualification Program (PQP).
+To become a principal in Ontario, a teacher must have at least five years of teaching experience, certification in three of four age divisions (these are classified as primary, junior, intermediate, and senior), two Specialist qualifications or a master’s degree, and have completed the Principal’s Qualification Program (PQP).
 The Ontario College of Teachers, the teaching regulatory body, develops guidelines for PQP providers (universities, principals’ council, some district school boards partnered with councils) and accredits them.
-The PQP includes 250 hours of content organized around the Ontario Leadership Framework, plus a 60 hour in-school leadership practicum requiring the aspiring principal to lead a collaborative inquiry project with support from a principal mentor.
-Once on the job, the Ontario Ministry of Education provides funding to support new principal mentoring for the first two years.
+The PQP includes 250 hours of content organized around the Ontario Leadership Framework, plus a 50-hour in-school leadership practicum requiring the aspiring principal to lead a collaborative inquiry project with support from a principal mentor.
+Once new principals are on the job, the Ontario Ministry of Education provides funding to support continued mentoring for the first two years.

-There are no formal requirements for the principalship in British Columbia, although districts generally require principals to have a teaching certificate and a master’s degree, preferably in educational leadership or with coursework in leadership.
-Universities and professional organizations like the British Columbia Principals’ and Vice-Principals’ Association offer a range of pre-service training opportunities, including graduate programs and summer induction programs for new school leaders.
-Some districts offer their own formal non-credit pre-service programs for school leaders.
-The province has developed a leadership framework but is still deciding how to move ahead with implementation.
+There are no provincial standards for the principalship in British Columbia other than holding a certificate of qualification as a teacher.
+As employers, school districts set the hiring requirements for principals and generally require them to have a master’s degree, preferably in educational leadership or with coursework in leadership.
+Universities and professional organizations like the British Columbia Principals’ and Vice-Principals’ Association (BCPVPA) offer a range of training opportunities, including graduate programs and summer induction programs for new school leaders.
+The BCPVPA has also developed a set of leadership standards for BC principals and vice-principals to guide the development of effective school leaders.
+The BCPVPA Leadership Standards for Principals and Vice-Principals are composed of nine standards organized into four categories: ethical leadership, instructional leadership, relational leadership, and organizational leadership.